MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Lync/LyncServer/lync-server-2013-configuring-port-ranges-for-your-edge-servers.md

 <span> </span>

-<span data-ttu-id="79433-103">_**Letztes Änderungsdatum des Themas:** 2015-07-24_</span><span class="sxs-lookup"><span data-stu-id="79433-103">_**Topic Last Modified:** 2015-07-24_</span></span>
+<span data-ttu-id="958a3-103">_**Letztes Änderungsstand des Themas:** 2015-07-24_</span><span class="sxs-lookup"><span data-stu-id="958a3-103">_**Topic Last Modified:** 2015-07-24_</span></span>

-<span data-ttu-id="79433-104">Bei Edge-Servern müssen Sie keine separaten Portbereiche für Audio-, Video-und Anwendungsfreigaben konfigurieren.
-Ebenso müssen die für Edgeserver verwendeten Portbereiche nicht den Portbereichen entsprechen, die mit ihren Konferenz-, Anwendungs-und Vermittlungsservern verwendet werden.</span><span class="sxs-lookup"><span data-stu-id="79433-104">With Edge servers you do not have to configure separate port ranges for audio, video, and application sharing; likewise, the port ranges used for Edge servers do not have to match the port ranges used with your Conferencing, Application, and Mediation servers.</span></span> <span data-ttu-id="79433-105">Bevor wir mit unserem Beispiel fortfahren, ist es wichtig zu betonen, dass diese Option zwar vorhanden ist, aber wir empfehlen, die Portbereiche nicht zu ändern, da sich dies negativ auf einige Szenarien auswirken kann, wenn Sie den 50000-Portbereich verschieben.</span><span class="sxs-lookup"><span data-stu-id="79433-105">Before we proceed with our example, it's important to stress that while this option exists, we do recommend you not change the port ranges, as this may adversely affect some scenarios if you move out of the 50000 port range.</span></span>
+<span data-ttu-id="958a3-104">Mit Edgeserver müssen Sie keine separaten Portbereiche für Audio-, Video-und Anwendungsfreigaben konfigurieren.
+Dementsprechend müssen die für Edgeserver verwendeten Portbereiche nicht den Portbereichen entsprechen, die mit ihren Konferenz-, Anwendungs-und Vermittlungsservern verwendet werden.</span><span class="sxs-lookup"><span data-stu-id="958a3-104">With Edge servers you do not have to configure separate port ranges for audio, video, and application sharing; likewise, the port ranges used for Edge servers do not have to match the port ranges used with your Conferencing, Application, and Mediation servers.</span></span> <span data-ttu-id="958a3-105">Bevor wir mit unserem Beispiel fortfahren, sollten Sie darauf hinweisen, dass diese Option zwar vorhanden ist, es wird jedoch empfohlen, die Portbereiche nicht zu ändern, da sich dies nachteilig auf einige Szenarien auswirken kann, wenn Sie den 50000-Portbereich verlassen.</span><span class="sxs-lookup"><span data-stu-id="958a3-105">Before we proceed with our example, it's important to stress that while this option exists, we do recommend you not change the port ranges, as this may adversely affect some scenarios if you move out of the 50000 port range.</span></span>

-<span data-ttu-id="79433-106">Angenommen, Sie haben Ihre Konferenz-, Anwendungs-und Vermittlungsserver so konfiguriert, dass Sie diese Portbereiche verwenden:</span><span class="sxs-lookup"><span data-stu-id="79433-106">For example, suppose you have configured your Conferencing, Application, and Mediation servers to use these port ranges:</span></span>
+<span data-ttu-id="958a3-106">Angenommen, Sie haben Ihre Konferenz-, Anwendungs-und Vermittlungsserver für die Verwendung dieser Portbereiche konfiguriert:</span><span class="sxs-lookup"><span data-stu-id="958a3-106">For example, suppose you have configured your Conferencing, Application, and Mediation servers to use these port ranges:</span></span>

 <table>